 Common Mistakes to Avoid

-- Incorrect Formula Application: Applying the wrong formula or referencing the incorrect cell can propagate errors across the dataset.
-Double-check formula logic and cell references.
+- Using the wrong formula or referencing the incorrect cell can cause errors across the dataset.

 FAQs

-Check your cell formatting to ensure sufficient decimal places are shown.
+Check your cell formatting to make sure that sufficient decimal places are shown.
 Also, be cautious of Excel’s data type limitations when working with very large numbers.

-How can I convert bytes to megabytes in Excel?
+How to convert bytes to megabytes in Excel?

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.